Skip to main content

 • Single application, exclusively occupying the entire static hosting environment

-• Scenarios such as official websites, product homepages that require direct domain access
+• Official websites, product homepages, and other scenarios that require direct domain access

-If the website is deployed at a sub-path (such as https://example.com/app/), you need to:
+If the website is deployed on a subpath (such as https://example.com/app/), you need to:

 2. Set base path in project configuration: